shack-32/AndroidVideoInterpolator/README.md

 Please feel free to fork and contribute to code.

 *This repository has been sourced from other code found on the internet and is not meant for sale or profit.*
+*If I have used your code and you would like it taken out, please contact me.*